troymessina/ElectronicsLab/README.md

 # Electronics Lab

 This is an **open-access** textbook for introductory electronics lab courses.
-Anyone that complies with the license is welcome to modify and use this work for their own use, and we hope that you will choose to contribute.
+Anyone who complies with the license is welcome to modify and use this work for their own use, and we hope that you will choose to contribute.
 We hope that you may find it useful, and we are interested to know if you are using it!

 ![Build](https://img.shields.io/github/actions/workflow/status/troymessina/ElectronicsLab/deploy.yml?branch=main)
 ![Status](https://img.shields.io/badge/Status-Active-brightgreen)